 - All meat should be lean as they are generally low in fat.
-Lean meats are chicken breast, pork tenderloin, beef sirloin, tilapia, mackerel, and salmon in fish
+Lean meats are chicken breast, pork tenderloin, beef sirloin, tilapia, mackerel, and salmon.

-- Drink a lot of water (at least 8 glasses a day); drink a glass of water before and after a major meal
+- Drink a lot of water (at least eight glasses a day); drink a glass before and after a major meal.

-- Take a moment to think about whether you are actually hungry/just craving/bored
+- Take a moment to think about whether you are hungry/just craving/bored.

-- Avoid processed foods (i.e., canned or packaged foods; chips; and fast food), fried foods, as well as foods that are too sweet or salty
+- Avoid processed foods (i.e., canned or packaged foods; chips; and fast food), fried foods, and foods that are too sweet or salty.

-- Use olive or canola oil at home and avoid reusing the same oil for frying as it increases the number of free radicals in the body, which can lead to inflammation, which is the underlying cause of most diseases such as obesity, heart disease, and diabetes
+- Use olive or canola oil at home and avoid reusing the same oil for frying as it increases the number of free radicals in the body, leading to inflammation, which is the underlying cause of most diseases, such as obesity, heart disease, and diabetes.

-- Familiarize yourself with calorie counting; always check calorie contents in food labels
+- Familiarize yourself with calorie counting; always check calorie contents on food labels.

-Keep in mind that if you are an active and a bigger individual with a lot of muscle mass, this calorie-per-day diet may not be enough for you.
+Remember that if you are an active and bigger individual with much muscle mass, this calorie-per-day diet may not be enough for you.
 For example, 1,500-calorie diets are usually designated for individuals with light-intensity physical activities.
 They are not suitable for some males who have athletic built bodies or active persons of any gender as these groups of individuals may need to consume more daily calories for their body system to function well and get enough nutrients from food.

-Before starting any new diet, a consultation with your nutritionist-dietitian is still preferable to know the exact number of calories recommended for you.
+Before starting any new diet, a consultation with your nutritionist-dietitian is still preferable to know the recommended calories.